 what is a ‘social license to operate’?

-fossil fuel companies cultivate arts and culture sponsorship relationships to help create a ‘social licence to operate’. this provides the appearance of legitimacy and support from arts and cultural institutions which enables the mining industries to continue to expand their operations, finance government lobbying and stifle serious debate on the impact their polluting activities are having on frontline communities and the climate.
+mining and extraction companies are known to cultivate arts and culture sponsorship relationships to help create a ‘social licence to operate’. this provides the appearance of support from arts and cultural institutions within those sectors and the wider community whilst the companies continue to expand their operations, finance government lobbying and stifle serious debate on the impact their polluting activities are having on frontline communities and the environment.

 has this tactic worked previously?